 But what actually is “personal data”?

 Personal data does not simply refer to data that can be used to identify a specific individual, such as a person’s name or email address.
 It also includes any data that relates to that identifiable individual.
-The reason being that even non-identifying data can be used collectively to
+The reason being that even non-identifying data can be used collectively to identify an individual.
+For example, your address, year of birth and employer’s name may not individually identify you.
+However, if all three pieces of data were combined then they could be used to identify you.

 Data privacy requirements